G-Research/fasttrackml/benchmarks/README.md

 ### Results <a name="comparing-with-mlflow"></a>

-FastTrack ML Performance Benchmark is designed to perform benchmark tests on both MLflow and FastTrack ML:
+FastTrackML Performance Benchmark is designed to perform benchmark tests on both MLflow and FastTrackML:

 ![Performance Report](performanceReport.png)
-FastTrack ML offers the same functionality as MLflow but implements performance optimizations behind the scene to improve overall performance.
+FastTrackML offers the same functionality as MLflow but implements performance optimizations behind the scene to improve overall performance.

-Thank you for choosing FastTrack ML Performance Tracker!
+Thank you for choosing FastTrackML Performance Tracker!
 We hope this documentation helps you effectively track and manage your machine learning experiments and compare it with other parameter servers like MLflow.